jpnurmi/protox/README.md

 # Features

-All toxcore features are implemented except:
+All Tox features are implemented, except for:
 *  Conferences
 *  Audio/video calls